 C17.
-Reply policy for admitted applicants (fill in one only) No set date Deadline for housing deposit (MMDD): First-Come-First-Served Basis Amount of housing deposit: \$350 Refundable if student does not enroll?
-No C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission?
-Yes If yes, maximum period of postponement 12 Months C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-Yes C20.
+Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1 or within weeks if notified thereafter Other: Deadline for housing deposit (MMDD): First-Come-First Served Basis Amount of housing deposit: \$375 Refundable if student does not enroll?
+Yes, in full Yes, in part No C18.
+Deferred admission: Does your institution allow students to postpone enrollment after admission? ∑ Yes ☐ No If yes, maximum period of postponement: 12 Months C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? ▼Yes □ No C20.
 Common Application: Question removed from CDS.
 (Initiated during 2006-2007 cycle) Early Decision and Early Action Plans C21.
 Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-No If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2007 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22.
+Yes No If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2009 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22.
 Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-No If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
-Yes No
+Yes No If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes □ No

-D. TRANSFER ADMISSION

-Fall Applicants

-D1.
-Does your institution enroll transfer students?
-Yes (If no, please skip to Section E)

-If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?
-Yes

-D2.
-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in fall 2007.

-Applicants Admitted Applicants Enrolled Applicants

-Men 1333 955 648

-Women 2179 1600 943

-Total 3512 2555 1591

-Application for Admission

-D3.
-Indicate terms for which transfers may enroll:

-Fall Spring Summer

-D4.
-Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
-Yes

-If yes, what is the minimum number of credits and the unit of measure?
-30 Semester Hours

-D5.
-Indicate all items required of transfer students to apply for admission:
+D. TRANSF ER ADMISSION Fall Applicants D1.
+(If no, please If yes, may t e skip to Section ransfer students its earned from course work completed D2.
+Provide the 12009. number of stude nts who applied, were adm nitted, and enrolled as deg gree-seeking transfer students in fall Applicants Admitted Applicants Enrolled Applicants Men 1,507 1,092 816 Women 2,485 1,837 1,128 Total 3,992 2,929 1,944 Admission as for which tran Winter nsfers may enroll: Spring ∑ Summer D4. ∑ Yes □ No ve a minimum number of crumber of credits and the must apply as an entering freshman? nester Hours D5.
+Indicate all i tems required of transfer students to apply for admission: